mapme-initiative/mapme.biodiversity/README.md

 of Protected Areas (WDPA) for a number of relevant indicators.
-The primary use case of this package is to support scientific analysis and data science for individuals and organizations who seek to preserve the planets biodiversity.
+The primary use case of this package is to support scientific analysis and data science for individuals and organizations who seek to preserve the planet biodiversity.
 It’s development is funded by the German Development Bank KfW.

 ## Installation